 Facet joint arthrosis – more commonly called facet joint osteoarthritis – is a degenerative condition that affects people as they age.
 Think about all the years of wear and tear that your spine undergoes in a lifetime — eventually, just as a door hinge wears out, your spine’s hinge-like joints will also start to deteriorate.
 In cases of arthrosis (or osteoarthritis), joint cartilage deteriorates – and joints depend on this cartilage to stay lithe and mobile.
 Cartilage is a soft connective tissue that covers facet joints in areas where bone touches bone.
-As you can imagine, this protective cartilage coating is forced to intercept quite a bit of strain and friction, so once cartilage wears away, the bone-on-bone contact leads to bone spurs, stiffness, and pain.
+As you can imagine, this protective cartilage coating is forced to intercept quite a bit of strain and friction, so once cartilage wears away, the bone-on-bone contact can lead to bone spurs, stiffness and pain.

-When we consider the term “facet joint arthrosis”, we’re focusing on the joints that are particular to the spine.
+When we consider the term “facet joint arthrosis,” we’re focusing on the joints that are particular to the spine.
 Facet joints connect vertebrae to one another and are surrounded by cartilage and a synovial membrane that secretes synovial fluid, keeping the joints working like a well-oiled hinge.
 As the cartilage weakens, however, joint movement can become extremely difficult.
-Loss of flexibility, mobility, and the painful feeling of bone grinding against bone are just a few of the symptoms that can arise due to facet joint arthrosis.
+Loss of flexibility, mobility and the painful feeling of bone grinding against bone are just a few of the symptoms that can arise due to facet joint arthrosis.